maurerarthur/image-resizer/README.md

 # image-resizer
-Library to resize images in an elegant way
+Library to resize images in an elegant way, by making the images stick to the same height.

 # Usage
 Import the library: